 To quantitatively evaluate 3D consistency, for each method we generate 30 images under different views, and train the multiview reconstruction method NeuS~\cite{wang2021neus} on them.
 We report the PSNR and SSIM scores of the images reconstructed by NeuS.
 In theory, the more consistent the input mutlview images are, the higher the reconstruction quality will be.
-Table~\ref{tab:comparison} (right) presents the scores averaged on 50 randomly generated instances.
-As expected, our GRAM-HD leads to consistently better reconstruction than StyleNeRF and StyleSDF, demonstrating its superior multiview consistency compared to the other competing methods.
+Table~\ref{tab:comparison_consistency} presents the scores averaged on 50 randomly generated instances.
+As expected, our GRAM-HD leads to consistently better reconstruction than StyleNeRF, StyleSDF and EG3D, demonstrating its superior multiview consistency compared to the competing methods.

-\subsection{Ablation study}
+\subsection{Ablation Study}

 We further conduct ablation studies to validate the efficacy of our super-resolution CNN architecture design and the loss functions for high-resolution training.
 Unless otherwise specified, the experiments are conducted on FFHQ with $256^2$ resolution for efficiency.